-The proposed project would generate sales tax revenue from new taxable retail spending by residents and employees at City retailers.
+The proposed project would generate sales tax revenue from new taxable retail spending by both the new residents and the new employees.
 Taxable transactions that take place in the City of Menlo Park are subject to a 9.25-percent sales tax.
 This total includes the statutory 1.0-percent Bradley-Burns sales tax, of which 95 percent (i.e., 0.95 percent of the sale price) accrues to the City of Menlo Park while the remaining five percent (i.e., 0.05 percent of the sale price) accrues to San Mateo County.
 Apart from the City's share of the Bradley-Burns sales tax, all other sales tax revenues from taxable transactions that take place in Menlo Park accrue to other governmental agencies, including the State of California.